revathypr/My-Projects/Excel/Cookie Performance Dash/README.md

 This project contains an Excel interactive dashboard built to analyze the performance of different cookie categories.

 Files Included:
-Cookies Performance Dashboard.xlsx – Final interactive dashboard, Data Set.xlsx – Raw data used for analysis
+Cookies Performance Dashboard.xlsx – Final interactive dashboard Data Set.xlsx – Raw data used for analysis

 Project Summary: